Built-in Dependencies

 library for PHP 7.2 as an example:

-command on your local computer to create a directory to store the function code and the dependent library.
+command in the local terminal to create a directory for storing the function code and dependency libraries.

 under test-package